 Since the membership of the board may embrace both individual and collective competence of recognized weight, its advice or help may be sought through established channels by other components of the academic community.
-The governing board of an institution of higher education, while maintaining a general overview, entrusts the conduct of administration to the administrative officers, the president and the deans, and the conduct of teaching and research to the Faculty.
+The governing board of an institution of higher education, while maintaining a general overview, entrusts the conduct of administration to the administrative officers-the president and the deans-and the conduct of teaching and research to the faculty.
 The board should undertake appropriate self-limitation.

-One of the governing board's important tasks is to insure the publication of codified statements that define the over-all policies and procedures of the institution under its jurisdiction.
+One of the governing board's important tasks is to ensure the publication of codified statements that define the overall policies and procedures of the institution under its jurisdiction.

 The board plays a central role in relating the likely needs of the future to predictable resources; it has the responsibility for husbanding the endowment; it is responsible for obtaining needed capital and operating funds; and in the broadest sense of the term it should pay attention to personnel policy.
-In order to fulfill these duties, the board should be aided by, and may insist upon, the development of long-range planning by the administration and the Faculty.
+In order to fulfill these duties, the board should be aided by, and may insist upon, the development of long-range planning by the administration and faculty.
 When ignorance or ill will threatens the institution or any part of it, the governing board must be available for support.
 In grave crises it will be expected to serve as a champion.
-Although the action to be taken by it will usually be on behalf of the president, the Faculty, or the student body, the board should make clear that the protection it offers to an individual or a group is, in fact, a fundamental defense of the vested interests of society in the educational institution5.
+Although the action to be taken by it will usually be on behalf of the president, the faculty, or the student body, the board should make clear that the protection it offers to an individual or a group is, in fact, a fundamental defense of the vested interests of society in the educational institution.

-IV.
-The Academic Institution: The President
+4. The Academic Institution: The President

-The president, as the chief executive officer of an institution of higher education, is measured largely by his capacity for institutional leadership.
-He shares responsibility for the definition and attainment of goals, for administrative action, and for operating the communications system which links the components of the academic community.
-He represents his institution to its many publics.
-His leadership role is supported by delegated authority from the board and Faculty.
+The president, as the chief executive officer of an institution of higher education, is measured largely by his or her capacity for institutional leadership.
+The president shares responsibility for the definition and attainment of goals, for administrative action, and for operating the communications system that links the components of the academic community.
+The president represents the institution to its many publics.
+The president's leadership role is supported by delegated authority from the board and faculty.

 As the chief planning officer of an institution, the president has a special obligation to innovate and initiate.
-The degree to which a president can envision new horizons for his institution, and can persuade others to see them and to work toward them, will often constitute the chief measure of his administration.
+The degree to which a president can envision new horizons for the institution, and can persuade others to see them and to work toward them, will often constitute the chief measure of the president's administration.

-The president must at times, with or without support, infuse new life into a department; relatedly, he may at times be required, working within the concept of tenure, to solve problems of obsolescence.
-The president will necessarily utilize the judgments of the Faculty, but in the interest of academic standards he may also seek outside evaluations by scholars of acknowledged competence.
+The president must at times, with or without support, infuse new life into a department; relatedly, the president may at times be required, working within the concept of tenure, to solve problems of obsolescence.
+The president will necessarily utilize the judgments of the faculty but may also, in the interest of academic standards, seek outside evaluations by scholars of acknowledged competence.

 It is the duty of the president to see to it that the standards and procedures in operational use within the college or university conform to the policy established by the governing board and to the standards of sound academic practice.
-It is also incumbent on the president to insure that Faculty views, including dissenting views, are presented to the board in those areas and on those issues where responsibilities are shared.
-Similarly the Faculty should be informed of the views of the board and the administration on like issues.
+It is also incumbent on the president to ensure that faculty views, including dissenting views, are presented to the board in those areas and on those issues where responsibilities are shared.
+Similarly, the faculty should be informed of the views of the board and the administration on like issues.